11 ITSM best practices to boost efficiency in 2025

 • First response SLA percent

-Regularly monitor and analyze these metrics to identify areas for improvement, track progress, and make data-driven decisions.
-Your ITSM solution can track these metrics for you, and depending on its AI capabilities, can make suggestions to help you improve them.
+Monitor and analyze these metrics regularly to identify areas for improvement, track progress, and make data-driven decisions.
+Your ITSM solution can track these metrics and, with the help of AI, make suggestions to help you improve them.
+These insights play a key role in refining your ITSM processes and aligning with core service management best practice standards.

-Cybersecurity has never been more important.
-To protect your organization, IT must strengthen data security measures by implementing robust cybersecurity protocols, data encryption, access controls, and regular security audits.
+Cybersecurity has never been more critical.
+To protect your organization, IT must strengthen data security by implementing robust cybersecurity protocols, data encryption, access controls, and regular security audits.

-At the same time, they must ensure compliance with relevant data privacy regulations—including location-based regulations such as GDPR (Europe) or CCPA (California), as well as industry-specific regulations such as HIPAA (healthcare) and PCI DSS (financial services).
+At the same time, they must ensure compliance with relevant data privacy regulations, including location-based regulations such as GDPR (Europe) and CCPA (California), as well as industry-specific regulations, including HIPAA (healthcare) and PCI DSS (financial services).

-ITSM software can enable better cybersecurity by automating security controls, ensuring regular testing and security review, and managing security incidents.
-It’s also critical to ensure that your ITSM vendor has designed the solution with security and privacy top of mind.
+ITSM software can improve cybersecurity by automating security controls, ensuring regular testing and security review, and managing security incidents.
+It’s also critical to ensure that your vendor has designed the solution with security and privacy at the foundational level, making it a key part of your ITSM processes and overall service management best practice efforts.

-IT is invaluable, but it’s also costly.
-In many organizations, it’s more expensive than it has to be.
-For example, the average company uses 130 apps, according to Vendr, but many of those apps are unnecessary or redundant.
-This happens because different teams purchase their own software in departmental silos, not knowing the functionality they need is available via an app that another department has already purchased.
+IT is essential but often more expensively than it needs to be.
+On an average, a company uses 130 apps, many of which are redundant.
+This typically happens when different teams purchase software in departmental silos, unaware that the functionality they need already exists in tools purchased by other departments.

-Cloud computing is another way to optimize your IT infrastructure and reduce spend.
-Virtual and hybrid software solutions can enhance scalability, reliability, and flexibility—usually at a fraction of the cost of onsite solutions.
-For example, cloud service desk software can be implemented faster than on-premises software, costs less, lets your agents work from anywhere, is updated and secured by the vendor, and can be easily integrated with third-party applications.
+Cloud computing offers another effective way to optimize your IT infrastructure and reduce costs.
+Virtual and hybrid software solutions can enhance scalability, reliability, and flexibility often at a fraction of the cost of on-site solutions.
+For example, cloud service desk software can be implemented faster than on-premises software, costs less, supports remote work, is updated and secured by the vendor, and can be easily integrated with third-party applications.

-Your tech team relies on a variety of services to manage your organization’s technology, including:
+Your tech team relies on various services to manage your organization’s technology, including:

 • Asset management software